 KFSK News and the Petersburg Medical Center monthly program, “PMC Live” airs at 12:30pm, the first Thursday of each month.
 The program will focus on different departments, new initiatives, and highlight challenges at the medical center.

-The latest episode, Thursday, November 3, 2022 featured a conversation with PMC Chief Executive Officer, Phil Hofstetter
+This episode for Thursday, November 3, 2022 featured a conversation with PMC Chief Executive Officer, Phil Hofstetter

 This episode for Thursday, Oct.
 6, 2022 featured a conversation with Director of Nursing Jennifer Bryner, Board member Cindi Lagoudakis, Clinic manager Kelly Zweifel, and CEO Phil Hofstetter – the discussion focused on changes in staffing in the Joy Janssen Clinic